lhotari/gsp-spring-boot/README.md

 ## Running the prototype

-The prototype can be built and run using Maven:
+The prototype can be built and run using Gradle:

 `gradle bootRun`